HomeOnMars/projektoOmnijo/rakontoj/Cw0_Prologo.md

   "Do not go gentle into that good night;<br>
   Rage, rage against the dying of the light."<br>
   <span style="color:grey">
-  --- Dylan Thomas
+  —— Dylan Thomas
   </span>
 </blockquote>
 <br>

-...

-"Well, it doesn't matter anyway.
-One day she will die.
-So will you, and everyone you ever cared about, and everyone they ever cared about, and so on and so forth.
+…

+“Indeed, why should you care?
+She will die anyway.
+Maybe not today, or tommorrow, but one day, death comes for everybody.
+Just like you, or me, or every single person on this chunk of floating space rock we call Earth.
-Then, her art and beauty will fade, just like how everything you ever is will be gone.
+Her beauty and art will then fade, and eventually forgotten, just like *Every.
+Single.
+Other.
+Thing*.
+‘All love stories end in death or loss; those are your only exits.’
-Even humanity and the universe will come to an end." said the voice, with a tone of bemusement that reeks cruelty through indifference.
+Even humanity and the universe will sooner-or-later come to an end,”
+said the voice,
+with a tone of bemusement that reeks cruelty through indifference.
-"It's okay.
+“It’s okay.
-The sooner you accept this, the easier your life will be: None of us matters.
+The sooner you accept this, the easier life will be: None of us matters.
 You die, I die, everyone dies.
 ***All beauty fades.
 Everything ends.
-Nothing lasts forever.***"
+Nothing lasts forever.***”

-The other one remained silent.
+The silence lingered on for a while, and was broken just as that voice’s owner was stepping out of the room, by his interlocutor, with a forced calmness in his tone masking the tremble:
+“And what if I don’t?”

+“Then you will be fighting a hopeless battle against the natural order of the *world*.
+Good luck with that.” came an answer with one last sarcastic smile, as door slammed shut, and he was left all alone once again.

-But one would be mistaken that he wasn't shaken by this;
+But one would be mistaken that he would hence admit defeat;
-he had always been the quiet type, but there were still clues here and there, if you knew where to look.
-His right hand clenched a little into a fist,
-His lips pursed firmly,
-his eyes became fixated with determination.
+he had always been the quiet type, but those who know him enough — if only they exist — would notice that something more is happening, as his hand clenched into a fist, his lips firmly pursed, and his eyes fixated with determination, screaming quietly in silence:
 *No, I do NOT accept this.*

 A resolution was made, here and then: